 "The U.S. Department of Health and Human Services today launched an annual challenge designed to identify and honor clinicians and health care teams that have helped their patients control high blood pressure and prevent heart attacks and strokes."...

 Female patients of childbearing age should be told about the consequences of exposure to ATACAND HCT during pregnancy.
 Discuss treatment options with women planning to become pregnant.
 Patients should be asked to report pregnancies to their physicians as soon as possible.

-A patient receiving ATACAND HCT should be cautioned that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to the prescribing physician.
-The patients should be told that if syncope occurs, ATACAND HCT should be discontinued until the physician has been consulted.
+Tell patients receiving ATACAND HCT that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to the prescribing physician.
+Tell patients that if syncope occurs, discontinue ATACAND HCT until the physician has been consulted.

-A patient receiving ATACAND HCT should be told not to use potassium supplements or salt substitutes containing potassium without consulting the prescribing physician.
+Tell patients receiving ATACAND HCT not to use potassium supplements or salt substitutes containing potassium without consulting the prescribing physician.

 This monograph has been modified to include the generic and brand name in many instances.